Skip to main content

 • Reveal pages are not indexed, support an optional passcode and expiration, and the recipient doesn’t need a Nostalgia account to view.

-• Cross-device: scan on your phone, review versions on your laptop — the filmstrip and reveal link sync automatically.
+• Cross-device: scan on your phone, review versions on your laptop.
+The filmstrip and reveal link sync automatically.

 See how Photo Story works